CAMP I AM SPECIAL

 About Camp I Am Special

-A typical in-person summer program – which we plan to offer again in 2022 – gives individuals with IDDs opportunities to grow in independence.
+A typical in-person camp program gives individuals with IDDs opportunities to grow in independence.
 The programming offered at Camp I Am Special gives the choice to participate in numerous daily activities that allow them to take risks, stretch their abilities and enjoy the company of others.
 Some of those activities include hayrides, crafts, adaptive sports and yoga, and spending time with friends at The Rotary Club of Deerwood Abigail’s Joy Camp I Am Special Aquatic Center.

 The newly-constructed pool and shaded pavilion provide approximately 2,450 square feet of sensory stimuli including, bubblers and fountains, an ADA-compliant gradual pool entrance, and floats of all shapes and sizes.
 Campers are free to enter the water at their own pace, and water walkers and water wheelchairs are always available for those needing assistance.